 Clogged Ducts

-Written by: Sabrina Granniss, IBCLC
+By: Sabrina Granniss, IBCLC

 |

-Time to read 7 min
+7 min

 Getting a clogged duct can be a literal pain in the boob.
-Sometimes they seem to come out of nowhere.
+Sometimes, they seem to come out of nowhere.
 Luckily, they can often be taken care of at home, so you can happily continue on your nursing/pumping journey.
 Other times, a plugged duct may be more tricky to resolve.
 Either way, in addition to treating the blocked duct, it is important to do some detective work to uncover why it happened in the first place and treat the root of the problem to avoid more clogged ducts in the future.

 What exactly is a clogged duct?